 As part of the pixel mapping process, RGB data is sampled, averaged, converted, and then output.
-The data leaves the Mbox server computer as an Ethernet signal using one of four protocols: Art-Net, sACN, KiNET PORTout, or KiNET DMXout.
+The data leaves the Mbox server computer as an ethernet signal using one of four protocols: Art-Net, sACN, KiNET PORTout, or KiNET DMXout.
 The operational principles of each protocol within Mbox is discussed in the sections below.
-(Refer to "Appendix A. Mbox Networking Guidelines" on page 126 for more detailed information about these protocols.)
+(Refer to "Appendix A. Mbox Networking Guidelines" on page 125 for more detailed information about these protocols.)

-Note: Because some equipment cannot receive Ethernet control protocol, other conversion devices may be required to convert the data into other protocols (for example, DMX).
+Note: Because some equipment cannot receive typical ethernet control protocols, other conversion devices may be required to convert the data into other protocols (for example, DMX).